waggle-sensor/summer2021/getting_started.md

    Replace `USERNAME` with your LCRC username.
 This defines the host `lcrc`.

+2. .ssh/rsa_id

-6. Place your RSA private key (the one that came with your public key) into the `~/.ssh/rsa_id` file.
+Place your RSA private key (the one that came with your public key) into the `~/.ssh/rsa_id` file.
 This is where SSH will automatically pull your key from when you login.

+3. test ssh

-7. Run the command `ssh lcrc` to test your ability to log in to Bebop.
+Run the command `ssh lcrc` to test your ability to log in to Bebop.
 IMPORTANT: If it asks you for a password in a prompt that looks like `Password:`, you have done something wrong (likely you did not setup an `id_rsa` file correctly).
 The server should only need your private key, not an additional password.
 If you try your Argonne password, it will reject it, and in my case, block me from very essential Argonne services.

+4. test waggle folder access

-8. In the Bebop SSH terminal, see if you can access the folder `/lcrc/project/waggle`.
+In the Bebop SSH terminal, see if you can access the folder `/lcrc/project/waggle`.
 If you cannot, Raj or Pete have not accepted your request to join the waggle project on LCRC.